mdn/temp-processes/pull-requests.md

 ## Before you start

+Before you start work on MDN, please go through the recommendations and guidelines listed below.

-- **Pull requests must resolve or partially fix an existing issue.**
+**Pull requests must resolve or partially fix an existing issue.**
   The reason why we have this restriction is to avoid that you start on any kind of task that someone else might already be working on.
   Search issues and pull requests in the [MDN repository](https://github.com/orgs/mdn/repositories) you want to contribute to and confirm that the work you want to do is not already being done.
+When looking to contribute to the MDN project, you will find yourself in one of the following situations:

 - **If you are looking to contribute to the project**, you can find tasks under 'Issues' in any of the [MDN GitHub repositories](https://github.com/orgs/mdn/repositories) (for example, [`mdn/content` issues](https://github.com/mdn/content/issues)) and our [public GitHub project boards](https://github.com/orgs/mdn/projects).
   Make sure the issue isn't assigned to someone and no one has already opened a pull request for the task.